ibm-cloud-docs/hs-crypto/grep11-api-ref.md

     <th>Description</th>
     <td>
     <p>`C_DigestUpdate` continues a multiple-part message-digesting operation, processing another data part. `hSession` is the session’s handle, `pPart` points to the data part; `ulPartLen` is the length of the data part.</p>
     <p>The message-digesting operation must have been initialized with `C_DigestInit`.
-Calls to this function and `C_DigestKey` may be interspersed any number of times in any order.
+Calls to this function and `C_DigestKey` can be interspersed any number of times in any order.
 A call to `C_DigestUpdate` which results in an error terminates the current digest operation.</p>
     </td>
   </tr>
   <tr>